-Field history and weather patterns are important in determining how to best manage crop diseases, says a Purdue plant pathologist.
+Field history and weather patterns are important in determining how to best manage, says a plant pathologist.

 Many organisms that cause crop diseases can survive in the soil and residue for several years.
 The fungi that cause sudden death syndrome, or SDS, and Phytophthora root rot are two examples in soybeans.
 Foliar and ear rot diseases, such as Goss’s wilt and Aspergillus ear rot, are examples in corn.

 “The first thing to consider is which diseases have been problematic in a field in the past,” Kiersten Wise said.
 “If soil borne organisms caused those diseases, producers should plan to continually manage those diseases.”

 She recommended managing those diseases first with variety selection.